2023 G20 New Delhi summit: Presidency

 The G20 New Delhi Summit was chaired by the Indian Prime Minister, Narendra Modi.
 India's presidency began on 1 December 2022, leading up to the summit in the third quarter of 2023.
 The presidency handover ceremony was held, in which the G20 presidency gavel was transferred from Indonesian President Joko Widodo to Indian Prime Minister Modi at the close of the Bali summit.
 Indonesia held the presidency in 2022.

 Indian Prime Minister Modi formally handed over the G20 presidency to Luiz Inácio Lula da Silva, the President of Brazil.
-India would continue to hold the position until 30 November 2023.
+India continued to hold the position until 30 November 2023.

 Agenda priorities

 G20 India has put forth six agenda priorities for the G20 dialogue in 2023: